devitocodes/devitocodes.github.io/index.md

 </div>

 <div class="col-sm-6 pull-left" markdown="1">
-Devito is a prototype Domain-specific Language (DSL) and code generation framework for the design of highly optimised finite difference kernels for use in inversion methods.
+Devito is a Domain-specific Language (DSL) and code generation framework for the design of highly optimised finite difference kernels for use in inversion methods.
 Devito utilises [SymPy](http://www.sympy.org) to allow the definition of operators from